Semantic Exploration from Language Abstractions and Pretrained Representations: Introduction

 Several aspects of natural language suggest that it could be useful to direct novelty-based exploration.
 First, language is inherently abstract: language links superficially distinct, but causally-related situations by describing them similarly, and contrasts between causally-distinct states by describing them differently, thus outlining useful concepts \citep{lupyan2007language,lupyan2012words}.
 Second, humans use language to communicate important information efficiently, without overspecifying \citep{grice1975logic,hahn2020universals}.
 Thus, human language omits distracting irrelevant information and focuses on important aspects of the world.
 For example, it is often observed that an agent rewarded for seeking novel experience would be attracted forever to a TV with uncontrollable and unpredictable random static \citep{burda2018exploration}.
 However, a human would likely caption this scene ``a TV with no signal'' regardless of the particular pattern; thus an agent exploring with language abstractions would quickly leave the TV behind.
 Figure~\ref{fig:novelty_exploration} shows another conceptual example of how language abstractions can accelerate exploration.

 We first perform motivating proof-of-concept experiments using a language oracle.
 We show that language is a useful abstraction for exploration not only because it coarsens the state space, but also because it coarsens the state space in a way that reflects the semantics of the environment.
-We then demonstrate that our results scale to environments without a language oracle using pretrained vision models, which are only supervised with language during pretraining.
-We create language-augmented variants of two popular exploration methods from the literature, Never Give Up (NGU; \citet{badia2020never}) and Random Network Distillation (RND; \citet{burda2018exploration}).
-We compare the performance of the original and language-augmented algorithms on object manipulation, search, and navigation tasks in two challenging 3D environments simulated in Unity: Playroom (a house containing toys and furniture) and City (a large-scale urban setting).
+We then demonstrate that our results scale to environments without a language oracle using pretrained vision encoders, which are only supervised with language during pretraining.
+This work strives to enhance the representations used in novelty-based exploration, rather than compare various exploration methods.

+We consider two popular novelty-based exploration methods from the literature, Never Give Up (NGU; \citet{badia2020never}) and Random Network Distillation (RND; \citet{burda2018exploration}), and compare them to their language-augmented variants, Lang-NGU/LSE-NGU and Lang-RND.
+We evaluate performance and sample efficiency on object manipulation, search, and navigation tasks in two challenging 3D environments simulated in Unity: Playroom (a house containing toys and furniture) and City (a large-scale urban setting).
 Our results show that language-based exploration with pretrained vision-language representations improves sample efficiency on Playroom tasks by 18-70\%.
 It also doubles the visited areas in City, compared to baseline methods.
-We show that language-based exploration is effective for both IMPALA \citep{espeholt2018impala} and R2D2 \citep{kapturowski2018recurrent} agents.
+We show that language-based exploration is effective for both on-policy (IMPALA \citep{espeholt2018impala}) and off-policy (R2D2 \citep{kapturowski2018recurrent}) agents.